csatzky/csatzky.github.io/index.md

 **Conclusion** (excerpt, pp. 19-20):

-"_When it comes to predicting financial volatility,_
+"When it comes to predicting financial volatility,

-1. _During 'normal' times, the support vector machine algorithm with linear kernel outperforms all other considered methods.
-This is confirmed by two out-of-sample datasets: The `test` set and the `validation` set's pre-crisis period;_
+1. During 'normal' times, the support vector machine algorithm with linear kernel outperforms all other considered methods.
+This is confirmed by two out-of-sample datasets: The `test` set and the `validation` set's pre-crisis period;
-2. _During periods of market turmoil, the gradient boosted tree algorithm outperforms all other considered methods.
-This is confirmed by the complete `validation` set which is heavily impacted by turbulence surrounding the Covid-19 pandemic._
+2. During periods of market turmoil, the gradient boosted tree algorithm outperforms all other considered methods.
+This is confirmed by the complete `validation` set which is heavily impacted by turbulence surrounding the Covid-19 pandemic.

-_The self-developed linear weekday effect model improves over the HAR-RV model by Corsi (2009).
+The self-developed linear weekday effect model improves over the HAR-RV model by Corsi (2009).
 It performs second best during 'normal' and 'crisis' times, respectively.
-The absence of any tuning parameters and the apparent robustness across market conditions makes this model a well-suited candidate for applications in practice._
+The absence of any tuning parameters and the apparent robustness across market conditions makes this model a well-suited candidate for applications in practice.

-_Noteworthy, in the appendix, it is found that the industry-prevalent GARCH(1,1) model is outperformed by all models considered._"
+Noteworthy, in the appendix, it is found that the industry-prevalent GARCH(1,1) model is outperformed by all models considered."

 ---

-<p style="font-size:11px">Contact: <a href="mailto:c.satzky@gmail.com">c.satzky@gmail.com</a></p>
+<p style="font-size:1rem">Contact: <a href="mailto:c.satzky@gmail.com">c.satzky@gmail.com</a></p>